gusl/CalibrationCurves/README.md

 # CalibrationCurves

-This is a project to add statistical analyses related to probability calibration curves and forecaster performance more broadly.
+This is a project to add statistical analyses of probability calibration curves and forecaster performance more broadly.
 This repo focuses on binary questions.